-If we consider the corporate scenario in India, companies set up on partnership deals are the most popular and basic form of business organisation.
+If we consider the corporate scenario in India, companies set up on partnership deals are the most popular and basic form of business organization.
 A partnership is a mutual agreement between two or more parties that agree to carry out a common business.
 Parties entering into a partnership could include individuals, companies, schools, governments, etc.

-This form of business organisation has to follow the norms specified under the Indian Partnership Act of 1932.
+This form of business organization has to follow the norms specified under the Indian Partnership Act of 1932.
 Such entities are known as partnership firms.
 Here, the partners work towards the common goal of business, which is profit.

-HUF or Hindu Undivided Family Business
+Exists Only in India - HUF or Hindu Undivided Family Business

-This is a special form of business entity which is limited only to India.
-Such forms of business organisations are governed by the Hindu law prevalent in the country.
+This is a special form of business entity that is limited only to India.
+Such forms of business organizations are governed by the Hindu law prevalent in the country.
 Any member of a Hindu Undivided Family can co-own the business owned by that family.
 These members will be known as coparceners in the business.
 The head of a Joint family Business in India is called the ‘Karta’.
 He usually holds full control of the management and finance of the business.

 As per the Indian Companies Act, a company can either be private or public.
 Private companies are the ones in which the minimum paid-up share capital has to be Rs.1 lakh.
-On the other hand, public companies are separate legal entities which must have a paid-up share capital of at least Rs.5 lakh.
+On the other hand, public companies are separate legal entities that must have a paid-up share capital of at least Rs.5 lakh.
 The shares of these companies can be owned by members of the public.

-Co-operative Societies and Trusts
+Common Interest and Benefit Type Business - Co-operative Societies and Trusts